Roll20/help.roll20.net/_posts/2012-09-05-misc-live-streaming.md

 <img src="/images/XsplitSS4.png" />

-(10.)The Xsplit Broadcaster window will open, from here (11.) click the “Add” button and then (12.) select Justin/TwitchTV.
+(10.)The XSplit Broadcaster window will open, from here (11.) click the “Add” button and then (12.) select Justin/TwitchTV.

 <img src="/images/XsplitSS5.png" />